redis/redis-doc/docs/reference/protocol-spec.md

 <a name="null-reply"></a>

 ### Nulls
-The Null data type represents non-existent values.
+The null data type represents non-existent values.

 Nulls' encoding is the underscore (`_`) character, followed by the CRLF terminator (`\r\n`).
 Here's Null's raw RESP encoding: